MeeranB/week4-autocomplete/understanding.md

   - The second parameter in the `readFile` method is a function which is called once the text file has been parsed
   - The `readFile` method creates the constant `file` which is call-able within our callback function here

-4. The first `if` statement deals with any errors with the file system
+4. The first `if` statement deals with any error caused by an invalid file path being read

 ```javascript
   fs.readFile(__dirname + "/../../data/pokedex.txt", function (error, file) {